 About

 I'm a second year PhD student at the Center for Language and Speech Processing at Johns Hopkins University, advised by Professor David Yarowsky.
-Before this, I worked at ALMAnaCH, INRIA in Paris, for a year, on investigating the behaviour of Transformer-based models on closely related dialects and languages.
+In the past, I worked at ALMAnaCH, INRIA in Paris with Benoît Sagot and Rachel Bawden.
 Even before that, I graduated from the EMLCT Masters' program as an Erasmus scholar, with a dual MSc. in Computational Linguistics at Charles University, Prague (first year), and Language and Science Technologies at Saarland University, Germany (second year).
-I'm interested in building NLP tools for text and speech that are available for all the world's languages in their dialectical, colloquial, and code-switched variants :)
+I'm interested in building NLP tools for text and speech that are available for all the world's languages in their dialectal, colloquial, and code-switched variants :)

 Publications

-Niyati Bafna, Philipp Koehn, David Yarowsky.
+Niyati Bafna, Philipp Koehn, and David Yarowsky.
 2024.
-Pointer-Generator Networks for Low-Resource Machine Translation: Don't Copy That!
-Accepted at Workshop on Insights from Negative Results in NLP, NAACL.
+Pointer-Generator Networks for Low-Resource Machine Translation: Don’t Copy That!
+In Proceedings of the Fifth Workshop on Insights from Negative Results in NLP, pages 60–72.

 Niyati Bafna, Cristina España-Bonet, Josef van Genabith, Benoît Sagot, and Rachel Bawden.
 2024.
-When your Cousin has the Right Connections: Unsupervised Bilingual Lexicon Induction for Related Data-Imbalanced Languages.
-Accepted at LREC-COLING.
+When Your Cousin Has the Right Connections: Unsupervised Bilingual Lexicon Induction for Related Data-Imbalanced Languages.
+In Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024), pages 17544–17556, Torino, Italia.
+ELRA and ICCL.

 Niyati Bafna, Cristina España-Bonet, Josef van Genabith, Benoît Sagot, and Rachel Bawden.
 2023.
 Cross-Lingual Strategies for Low-Resource Language Modeling: A Study on Five Indic Dialects.
 In Proceedings of the 18th Conference on Traitement Automatique des Language Naturelles.
 Paris, France.
 TALN.